anaschwendler/vcr_example/testing-with-vcr.md

 ## How to use VCR?

-So basically, whenever you want to test a part of code that requires a request you use the `.use_cassette` method to say that you want VCR to deal with that.
+So basically, whenever you want to test a part of code that requires a request, you use the `.use_cassette` method to say that you want VCR to deal with that with a cassete file.
+It means that if there is a file already recorded, VCR will use it, otherwise, VCR will **automatically create** one (this time making a real request) based on the request made in the test.

 Example: